taksgarby/Jardle/README.md

 If the player's guess word has the same letters in the same position as the secret word, those letters will be shown in green.

 ![Screenshot 2023-05-15 at 10 47 20](https://github.com/taksgarby/Jardle/assets/91882718/83e8fc9d-4e11-4041-9f3a-51a2f3a1246d)

+The secret word is  くれよん, which is "crayon" in English.